 - Design work: Put together a simple creative brief outlining the changes that need to be made to LittleThingsMatter.com, so people can learn about and buy the book from my site.
 Estimated time: 2 hours

 - Write product descriptions.
 This includes the product descriptions that will appear on LittleThingsMatter.com, YourSuccessStore.com, and Amazon.
-Estimated time: Estimated time: 3 hours
+Estimated time: 3 hours

 Total Time Estimated: 6 hours